 With the approval of the Assistant Dean for External Education, a student may satisfy an elective requirement by:

-• a. taking a similar course in other divisions of the University;
+• taking a similar course in other divisions of the University;

-• b. taking an approved course in the law school’s Semester Abroad Program;
+• taking an approved course in the law school’s Semester Abroad Program;

-• c. taking a course offered by the Paris Summer Institute;
+• taking a course offered by the Paris Summer Institute;

-• e. taking Professor Lasser’s Research Colloquium (provided the student is admitted to the class);
+• taking Professor Lasser’s Research Colloquium (provided the student is admitted to the class);

 Degree Credit Review, Program Change, or Withdraw Form